An Information Theory-inspired Strategy for Automatic Network Pruning: Introduction

-While convolutional neural networks (CNNs) \cite{lecun2015deep} have demonstrated great success in various computer vision tasks, such as classification \cite{he2016deep, krizhevsky2012imagenet}, detection \cite{Ren2016fastrcnn, girshick2015fast} and semantic segmentation \cite{chendeeplab, long2015fully}.
-However, their large demands of computation power and memory footprint make most state-of-the-art CNNs notoriously challenging to deploy on resource-limited devices such as smartphones or wearable devices.
-Lots of research resources have been devoted to CNN compression and acceleration, including but not limited to parameter quantization \cite{jacob2017quantization, zhou2016dorefa}, filter compression \cite{wen2016learning, luo2017thinet, li2016pruning} and automatic network pruning \cite{yang2018netadapt, wang2020revisiting, dong2019network, liu2019metapruning, yu2019autoslim, he2018amc}.
+While convolutional neural networks (CNNs) \cite{lecun2015deep} have demonstrated great success in various computer vision tasks, such as classification \cite{he2016deep, krizhevsky2012imagenet}, detection \cite{Ren2016fastrcnn, girshick2015fast} and semantic segmentation \cite{chendeeplab, long2015fully}, their large demands of computation power and memory footprint make most state-of-the-art CNNs notoriously challenging to deploy on resource-limited devices such as smartphones or wearable devices.
+Lots of research resources have been devoted to CNN compression and acceleration, including but not limited to parameter quantization \cite{jacob2017quantization, zhou2016dorefa}, filter compression \cite{wen2016learning, luo2017thinet, li2016pruning} and {automated} network pruning \cite{yang2018netadapt, wang2020revisiting, dong2019network, liu2019metapruning, yu2019autoslim, he2018amc}.

-Among these compression methods, automatic network pruning has recently attracted a lot of attentions and has been successfully applied to state-of-the-art architectures, such as EfficientNet \cite{tan2019efficientnet}, MnasNet \cite{tan2019mnasnet} and MobileNetV3 \cite{howard2019searching}.
-Given a pre-trained network, the compression method aims to automatically simplify the channel of the network until the resource budget is met while maximizing the accuracy.
-It is also named as channel number search \cite{dong2019network, yu2019autoslim, wang2020revisiting}, automatic model compression \cite{he2018amc} or network adaption \cite{yang2018netadapt}.
-Based on the design of the methodology, we empirically categorize network pruning methods into two groups and discuss them as below.
+Among these compression methods, {automated} network pruning has recently attracted a lot of attentions and has been successfully applied to state-of-the-art architectures, such as EfficientNet \cite{tan2019efficientnet}, MnasNet \cite{tan2019mnasnet} and MobileNetV3 \cite{howard2019searching}.
+Given a pre-trained network, the compression method aims to automatically {reduce} the channel of the network until the resource budget is met while maximizing the accuracy.
+It is also named as channel number search \cite{dong2019network, yu2019autoslim, wang2020revisiting}, {automated} model compression \cite{he2018amc} or network adaption \cite{yang2018netadapt}.
+Based on the design of the methodology, we empirically categorize network pruning methods into two groups and discuss them below.